 Identifying your compute node

-When you contact Lenovo for help, the machine type, model, and serial number information helps support technicians to identify your server and provide faster service.
+When you contact Lenovo for help, the machine type, model, and serial number information helps support technicians to identify your compute node and provide faster service.

 Record information about the compute node in the following table.